jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/2_Experiment.typ

 ) <fig_22>

-The Mach number, indicating the multiple of the speed of sound, is used to represent the flow velocity.
-Its mathematically description is provided in @eq_9,where $v$ and $a$ denote the current speed of the medium and its speed of sound, respectively.
+The Mach number, indicating the multiple of the speed of sound, is used to quantify the flow velocity.
+Its mathematically description is provided in @eq_9, where $v$ and $a$ denote the current speed of the medium and its speed of sound, respectively.

 $ "Ma" = v/a $<eq_9>

 For instance, a Mach number of 5 indicates that the local velocity is five times the speed of sound.
 Based on the outcomes of @Xu2009, @fig_22 illustrates that the Mach scale extends to a maximum value of 7.
 Pressure shocks, with their aforementioned consequences, occur at Mach 1.
 At higher Mach numbers, it is expected that the effects—high temperatures, high pressures, and increased volume—are significantly amplified.
-For a more comprehensive interpretation of these results, @tab_26 should be examined.
+For a more in-depth interpretation of these results, @tab_26 should be examined.

 // -------------------------- speed of sound table -------------------------- //